Shoutzor/backend/README.md

 1. run `composer install` on your local machine
     - For production use `composer install --no-dev`
 2. Now you can build & run the dockerfile
-    - It's recommended to perform all actions using `docker-compose`. \
+    - It's recommended to perform all actions using `docker compose`. \
-    You can execute commands via `docker-compose run backend your_command_here` where `your_command_here` will be executed on the backend container.\
+    You can execute commands via `docker compose run backend your_command_here` where `your_command_here` will be executed on the backend container.\
-    For more information you can check the [docker-compose documentation](https://docs.docker.com/compose/).
+    For more information you can check the [docker compose documentation](https://docs.docker.com/compose/).
 3. Make sure to configure the environment variables before running the containers
     - No `APP_KEY` yet?
 Run `php artisan key:generate --show` and use it's value
     - Multiple backend containers?
 Make sure you configure the same `APP_KEY` for them